bougui505/quicksom/README.md

 ```
 pip install quicksom
 ```
-#### SOM object interface
+### SOM object interface
 The SOM object can be created using any grid size, with a optional periodic topology.
 One can also choose optimization parameters such as the number of epochs to train or the batch size

+To use it, we include three scripts to :
+ - fit a SOM
-To use it, we include three scripts to fit a SOM, to optionally build the clusters manually with a gui and to predict cluster affectations for new data points
+ - to optionally build the clusters manually with a gui
+ - to predict cluster affectations for new data points

 ```
 $ quicksom_fit -h